Our Adult Education programs offer flexible opportunities to advance your expertise in adult teaching and learning

 If you already hold a recognized undergraduate degree, you may be eligible for advanced standing for up to 10 of the 15 credits.
 You will need to complete the 5 core courses in Adult Education.
 Determinations of advanced standing are made by the Office of the Registrar.

-Once you have made the decision to begin your Adult Education studies, you will need to complete the Application for Admission.
+Once you have made the decision to begin your Adult Education studies, you will need to complete an Application for Admission.
 Learn more about applying to Brock or learn more about coming to Brock as a Transfer student.
 Adult Education program application links for different program routes are available below.